naveenharry03/Portfolio/index.md

 <br>
 ### Automated Ticket Classification for Financial Customer Complaints

-In this case study, we tackle the challenge of automating the classification of customer complaints in a financial company.
+<p style="text-align: justify;">In this case study, we tackle the challenge of automating the classification of customer complaints in a financial company.
 By developing a model, we aim to categorize complaints related to various products and services, streamlining the ticket resolution process.
 This automation enhances customer satisfaction, loyalty, and overall service quality.
 Leveraging non-negative matrix factorization (NMF) for topic modeling, we uncover patterns and important keywords within the complaints, facilitating their classification into five key categories: credit card/prepaid card, bank account services, theft/dispute reporting, mortgages/loans, and others.
 This approach optimizes customer support operations and allows for quick issue resolution, benefiting both customers and the company.
-The dataset comprises 78,313 customer complaints, providing valuable insights for informed decision-making and service improvement.
+The dataset comprises 78,313 customer complaints, providing valuable insights for informed decision-making and service improvement.</p>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/naveenharry03/Ticket-Classification-Assignment)